vchintal/mongo-dvdemo/README.md

 ## Create a MongoDB POD instance

 Use the OpenShift 3.9 management UI to find/launch a MongoDB instance, provide the following as the configuration values:
-* Username : vchintal
+* Username : userid
-* Password : vchintal
+* Password : userid
 * Admin Password : admin
 * Database Name : sampledb